IdanShalem/nasaapp/README.md

 2. Open the directory in a code editor.
 3. Open the terminal inside the main directory.
 4. Run `npm install` and than `npm start`.
-5. open another terminal and run `nodemon server`
+5. open another terminal and run `nodemon server`.

 ## Screen shots: